 Reason and Religion

-In France and Germany Enlightenment philosophy centered on the role of reason in understanding current institutions and prescribing better ones.
+Enlightenment philosophy in France and Germany centered on the role of reason in understanding current institutions and prescribing better ones.
 Kant explains:

 Our age is the genuine age of criticism, and to which everything must submit.
 Religion through its holiness and legislation through its majesty, commonly seek to exempt themselves from it.
 But in this way they excite a just suspicion against themselves, and cannot lay claim to the unfeigned respect that reason grants only to that which has been able to withstand its free and public examination.19

 Although both religion and government were taken to be oppressive institutions and underwent an intense scrutiny, the principal target of the French philosophers was religion.

 The debate over natural law had left a back door through which religion could be reintroduced into morality: what can account for the human sense of sympathy, of fellow-feeling, if not the Christian God who made us all?
 This argument in itself might not have been disagreeable to the philosophers, but its baggage certainly was.
 Accepting the Christian God would mean accepting concepts such as original sin, redemption by Christ, life as preparation for Judgement Day.
 Humans would cease to be free and progressive, and become pawns in God’s unfathomable plan.